Aiven-Open/pglookout/README.rst

 This object contains key value pairs like {"1.2.3.4":
 "http://2.3.4.5:15000"}.
 They are used to determine the location of pglookout observer processes.
-Processes that don't take any action, but simply give a 3rd party perspective on the state of the cluster.
+Observers are processes that don't take any actions, but simply give a third party viewpoint on the state of the cluster.
 Useful especially during net splits.

 http_address (default '')